Prior Season Highlights

 Houston Choral Society

 Last season (2021/22) saw a return to live performances after the pandemic restrictions, with commissioned pieces by renowned Norwegian composer Ola Gjeilo as well as Mozart’s Requiem with full orchestra.
-The season ended with a singing three city tour of Italy that included singing a mass at the Vatican.
+The season ended with a singing three-city tour of Italy, which included singing a mass at the Vatican.

-Pre Covid, Houston Choral Society performed Haydn’s Lord Nelson Mass at Carnegie Hall in New York City.
-Additionally, they had completed five international tours performing in England/Scotland, Italy, Hungary/Austria/Czech Republic, Ireland, and Germany/Austria.
+Pre Covid, HCS performed Haydn’s Lord Nelson Mass at Carnegie Hall in New York City.
+HCS has performed many concerts over the course of five international tours performing in England/Scotland, Italy, Hungary/Austria/Czech Republic, Ireland, and Germany/Austria.

-Houston Choral Society is funded in part by grants such as the Houston Arts Alliance, the Texas Commission on the Arts and the National Endowment for the Arts.
+HCS is funded in part by grants by such sponsors as the Houston Arts Alliance, the Texas Commission on the Arts and the National Endowment for the Arts.